rajeshg0ud/skillTest/README.md

 ## Description

-A PSD to HTML conversion, I was given a file from which I extracted the images.
-The instructions called for the site to be fully responsive, and for the carousel to convert to an accordion when on a mobile screen.
-I used a snippet from bootsnipp.com to make the carousel responsive and bootstrap for the accordion.
+I was tasked with converting a PSD design to HTML.
+After extracting the images from the provided file, I followed instructions to ensure the website would be fully responsive.
+Specifically, when viewed on a mobile screen, the carousel was required to convert into an accordion.
+To accomplish this, I utilized a responsive carousel snippet from bootsnipp.com and implemented the accordion functionality using Bootstrap.

 [Link to deployed Application](https://skill-test-alpha.vercel.app/)